oracle/opengrok/Web-services.md

 # REST API

 Since 1.1-rc31 OpenGrok web application provides a REST API under path `/api/v1/`.
-Since many of these requests are meant for administrators, only requests from `localhost` are allowed (except `search` endpoint).

 For Indexer and Python scripts to work correctly.
 URI of the webapp needs to be specified by `-U` option.
 (For instance: `-U http://localhost:8080/source`).